 Here are the Top 13 highest scores by a single team in college football bowl game history:

 |62||Arizona State||Navy||28||Kraft Fight Hunger||2012|

-But Army's win was a bit more impressive statistically, especially considering one ridiculous stat: The Black Knights only attempted four passes all game.
+Army's win was also impressive statistically, especially considering one ridiculous stat: The Black Knights attempted only four passes all game.
 Instead, they rushed 58 times for 507 yards and eight touchdowns while holding the Cougars to just 320 total yards.